turbot/tailpipe-docs/docs/learn.md

 tailpipe query "select distinct event_type from aws_cloudtrail_log where tp_date = '2024-11-07'"
 ```

-Because we specified `tp_date = '2024-11-07'`, Tailpipe only needs to read the a small subset of the files created by the collection process.
+Because we specified `tp_date = '2024-11-07'`, Tailpipe only needs to read one of many files created by the collection process.

 ## What's Next?